avine/node-treeview/README.md

 ### pretty

-If you need to visualize the tree in the console, use the `pretty` helper.
+If you need to pretty-print the tree, use the `pretty` helper.

 ```ts
 import { TreeView } from 'node-treeview';